ak2yny/OpenHeroSelectGUI/README.md

 - Make sure to add the dependencies before building, as always.
 - I recommend to leave the project as self contained (no dependencies), since WinUI is contained anyway.
 - A Windows App SDK can be built [unpackaged](https://github.com/microsoft/WindowsAppSDK-Samples/tree/f1a30c2524c785739fee842d02a1ea15c1362f8f/Samples/SelfContainedDeployment/cs-winui-unpackaged) or [packaged](https://github.com/microsoft/WindowsAppSDK-Samples/tree/f1a30c2524c785739fee842d02a1ea15c1362f8f/Samples/SelfContainedDeployment/cs-winui-packaged) (MSIX).
 As a WinUI3 project, it can be easily re-targeted to a UWP project, but it lacks permission (file access, running OHS) and signature details.
-- Theoretically the project can be made cross platform through the UNO platform (and a native cross-platform feature seems to be planned), but OHS is currently Windows 10+ exclusive.
+- Theoretically, the project can be made cross platform through the UNO platform (and a native cross-platform feature seems to be planned), but OHS is currently Windows 10+ exclusive.

  Version 0.1:
 - Requires Newtonsoft.JOSN.
 The DLL file can be added to the built project.